galaxyproject/planemo/docs/_writing_test_and_serve.rst

 Open up http://127.0.0.1:9090 in a web browser to view your new tool.

-Serve and test can be passed various command line arguments such as ``--galaxy_root`` to specify a Galaxy instance to use (by default planemo will download and manage a instance just for planemo).
+Serve and test can be passed various command line arguments such as ``--galaxy_root`` to specify the root of a development Galaxy directory to use (by default planemo will download and manage a instance just for planemo).

 Finally, Planemo also allows us to combine the features of ``test`` and ``serve`` using the following command: